Mean-field theory of the DNLS equation at positive and negative absolute temperatures: Negative-temperature homogeneous states

+The theory of the metastable state proceeds as follows.
+We start determining the lowest barrier, corresponding to $\phi=0$.
+This barrier (which is a function of $q$) determines $z$ and any thermodynamic average, including $q=\langle\sqrt{c}\rangle$ itself.
+Once $q$ has been found self-consistently, we have a theory allowing to pass from the grandcanonical variables $\beta,\mu$ to the microcanonical ones, $a,h$.
+In the C2C model~\cite{IP25}, the procedure is similar but easier because $c^*=m/2\beta$ is independent of $q$.

+In Fig.~\ref{fig:mf6} we compare virtually exact numerical results for the DNLS model with its MF approximation and with results for the C2C model, see the legend for more details.
+Simulations of the DNLS equations have been performed employing negative-temperature Monte Carlo (grand-canonical) reservoirs, see~\ref{app.tech}.
+We perform this analysis in the plane $(h-2a^2,a)$ to better highlight the small differences between the energy and the critical energy.
+While the MF theory gives a relatively accurate approximation, the C2C model does not, even for the smallest (negative) inverse temperature, $\beta= -0.01$.
+For $\beta=-0.1$, not only C2C compares badly with DNLS, it also displays a re-entrant behavior.

-The only confining term is the third one, due to the negative value of the chemical potential.
-Hence, in principle the potential is not necessarily confining at low $c$ amplitudes.
-For a more quantiative analysis, it is convenient to distinguish among small, intermediate, and large $c$ values: $U(c) \approx -\sqrt{c},c,-c^2$, respectively.
+This is because for larger $a$ the confining character of the potential is restricted to a progressively smaller interval of negative $\beta$ and the stability of the homogeneous state is quickly lost.
+Outside this condition it is therefore no longer possible to give a grandcanonical description.
+An inspection of potential (\ref{eq:Uc}) allows to be more precise, distinguishing among small, intermediate, and large $c$ values: $U(c) \approx -\sqrt{c},c,-c^2$, respectively.

 The crossover from the first to the second regime occurs at $c_1 \simeq \beta^2 q^2 / m^2 $, while the crossover from the second to the third regime occurs at $c_2\simeq |m/\beta|$.
 For the potential to be partially confining, it is therefore necessary that $c_2$ is sufficiently larger than $c_1$.
-This implies $|m| \gg |\beta| q^{2/3}$, which, in the limit of small $\beta$, leads to $a\ll 1/|\beta|^{3/4}$ (see Eqs.~(\ref{eq.qM},\ref{eq.awM}) and a comment in the conclusions, next section).
-In this limit, $|U(c_1)| \ll U(c_2)$, so that the anisotropic term is fully negligible and the potential barrier matches the one derived in~\cite{IP25}.
-In this regime, one can set the cutoff mass equal to the potential maximum, $c^*=c_2$.
-However, we also see that for ``large" $a$ (and fixed $\beta$), the potential is not locally confining and one must expect breathers to arise much more rapidly.
-This is at variance with the C2C model, where there is always a minimum in 0.

-In Fig.~\ref{fig:mf9} we plot the resulting MF potential both for positive and negative $\beta$.
-In the former case the potential is everywhere confining along the $c$ axis; in the latter case it is confining for small $c$.
-Interestingly, the anisotropic term, giving rise to the $\sqrt{c}$ behavior at vanishing $c$ is practically never visible.
+This implies $|m| \gg |\beta| q^{2/3}$, which, in the limit of small $\beta$, leads to $a\ll 1/|\beta|^{3/4}$.
+This is a necessary condition to have some confinement, the condition to have stability on a meaningful timescale is much stronger, but it is not possible to make predictions without studying the dynamics.